On equivariant asymptotic dimension: Equivariant topological dimension

 \begin{cor} In the case of metric spaces, there is no need for taking closures of neighbourhoods in the definition of local dimension (it is enough to consider open neighbourhoods and calculate their dimension). \end{cor} \begin{proof} Fix $x\in X$.
 It suffices to check the equality $\inf_{U\owns x}\dim \myol U = \inf_{U\owns x}\dim U$, where $U$ are open neighbourhoods of $x$.
 Let $U_x$ be an open neighbourhood of $x$ such that $\myol U_x$ has the smallest possible dimension.
 Then dimension of $U_x$ -- by Corollary \ref{cor:dimOpenMonotonicity} -- is no larger.
-On the other hand, if there is an open neighbourhood $V$ of $x$ such that $\dim V < \dim \myol U_x$, then there would be an open neighbourhood $W$ such that $\myol W \subseteq V$ and thus $\dim \myol W \leq \dim V < \dim \myol U_x$ contradicting the minimality of $U$. \end{proof}
+On the other hand, if there is an open neighbourhood $V$ of $x$ such that $\dim V < \dim \myol U_x$, then there would be an open neighbourhood $W$ such that $\myol W \subseteq V$ and thus $\dim \myol W \leq \dim V < \dim \myol U_x$, contradicting the minimality of $\dim \myol U_x$. \end{proof}

 \begin{prop} The dimension of a metric space $X$ is equal to the supremum of dimensions of its open subsets.
-It is enough to consider a supremum over any open cover of $X$. \end{prop} \begin{proof} Let $\U$ by any open covering of $X$.
+It is enough to consider the supremum over any open cover of $X$. \end{prop} \begin{proof} Let $\U$ by any open covering of $X$.
 By Corollary \ref{cor:dimOpenMonotonicity}, the dimension of $X$ is no smaller than dimensions of its open subsets, thus $\dim X \geq \sup_{U\in \U} \dim U$.
-On the other hand, it is equal to the local dimension, which is equal -- by Corollary \ref{cor:locdimSimplification} -- to the supremum over points of infima over open neighbourhoods of their dimensions.
-But clearly, we have the inequality:
+On the other hand, it equals the local dimension, which is equal -- by Corollary \ref{cor:locdimSimplification} -- to the supremum over points of infima over open neighbourhoods of their dimensions.
+But clearly, we have the inequalities:

 \end{proof}